grafana/agent/docs/scraping-service.md

 ## agentctl

-`agentctl` is a tool included with this repository that helps users to interact with the new Config Management API.
-The `agentctl config-sync` subcommand uses all YAML files as a source of truth and syncs their contents with the API.
+`agentctl` is a tool included with this repository that helps users interact with the new Config Management API.
+The `agentctl config-sync` subcommand uses local YAML files as a source of truth and syncs their contents with the API.
-Entries in the API not in the synced directly will be deleted.
+Entries in the API not in the synced directory will be deleted.

 `agentctl` is distributed in binary form with each release and as a Docker container with the `grafana/agentctl` image.
 Tanka configurations that